xxs90/5611-animation/CollisionTest/readme.txt

 This assignment is do design the collsion detection library for three shapes, Circles, Lines, Box.
 So there will be 3! = 6 cases, in detail, Circle-circle, Circle-line, Circle-box, Line-line, Line-box and Box-box collisions.
 This assignment is write in processing.

 NOTE: Currently, the running time is calculated base on running one task file everytime.
 So it may need to manual update which task needs to be run.
+It is running on a PC with CPU i7-12700 and GPU NVIDIA 3070.

 # Files
 # "Box.pde, Circle.pde, Line.pde"